d3nd3/asciiart-gl-vnc/README.md

 and obviously get the :i386 package depedencies too.

 Now if you launch an SDL app with `SDL_VIDEODRIVER=aalib ./yourApp` , it will attempt to convert the rendered screen surface into ascii art

+## :triangular_flag_on_post: XServer Primer
+DISPLAY= _HOSTNAME_:_SERVER_NUM_ID_._SCREEN_MONITOR_BUFFER_
+`man 7 X`
+Each X11 server running on the same machine needs to have a different display number

+A display just refers to some X server somewhere.

+ "screens" is referring the different virtual monitors (framebuffers) of the X server.
 ## :triangular_flag_on_post: ==VirtualGL==
 So we need to get the pixel buffer that is on the gpu for this to ever work.
 We have learnt that SDL isn't going to give us what we want.
 Its down to us to get the pixels from the gpu.